Skip to main content

 }

-A: Configure environment variables in the CloudBase console, or use the .env file:
+A: Configure environment variables in the CloudBase console or using the .env file:

 // Use environment variables in components